-My dear grandparents, although it is easier to take a passive and long-time learned habits, we have to stay aware of and understand today’s common and accepted knowledge.
+My dear grandparents, although it is easier to take passive and long-time learned habits, we have to stay aware of and understand today’s common and accepted knowledge.
 It takes patience and endurance but has to be obeyed.

-For grandparents, relationships with grandchildren provide connection with a much younger generation and exposure to different, new ideas.
+For grandparents, relationships with grandchildren provide the connection with a much younger generation and exposure to different, new ideas.
 For grandkids, grandparents can offer life wisdom that they can put into practice as they navigate young adulthood.
 As we live longer, these bonds are even more important.

 Grandparents tend to complement good-quality relationships with parents.
-Parents are the ones who bridge the generation gap between grandparents and grandchildren, they help to shape these relationships and can influence the strength of grandparent-grandchild bond.
+Parents are the ones who bridge the generation gap between grandparents and grandchildren, they help to shape these relationships and can influence the strength of the grandparent-grandchild bond.

-Parents should also be aware of grandparents’ potential to be an important resource in their children’s lives, especially if the family is undergoing a change, such as divorce or remarriage, or if the child is undergoing a painful or challenging experience. . .
+Parents should also be aware of grandparents’ potential to be an important resource in their children’s lives, especially if the family is undergoing a change, such as a divorce or a remarriage, or if the child is undergoing a painful or challenging experience. . .
 Sometimes children feel that it is easier to open up to their grandparents and share their difficulties and dilemmas with them.
 (Source: Ami Albernaz, Globe Boston Correspondent)